Solutions of Schr\"odinger equations with symmetry in orientation preserving tetrahedral group: Introduction

 for a parameter $h>0$.
 The parameters where solutions are searched were set as $h = O\left(\frac{1}{k}\right)$, and $r = O\left(k\log k\right)$ as $k \rightarrow \infty$ and thus the two circles have to be sufficiently close as $k$ increases.
 The solution structure can be described as follows.
-As seen in \eqref{pts}, in the $\mathbf{R}^3$ subspace, peak points lies on top and bottom circles of a cylinder, instead of being on a sphere; thus, a nontrivial subgroup of $O(3)$ other than those that reduces to $O(2)$ is not a symmetry group of solutions.
+As seen in \eqref{pts}, in the $\mathbf{R}^3$ subspace, peak points lies on top and bottom circles of a cylinder, instead of being on a sphere.

+Existences established under the assumptions where the potential is not radial symmetric are also notable in the study for nonradial solutions.
+Ao and Wei \cite{ao_wei_2014} studied \eqref{maineq} for a nonradial potential, where the nonlinearity can be further generalized.
+See also Cerami et al. \cite{cerami_passaseo_solimini_2013}.
+Solutions that are nonradial only in the first two coordinates have been constructed without the small parameter $\eps$ in del Pino et al. \cite{DWY}.

-In this study, we consider a scalar Schr\"odinger equation, and present a solution whose symmetry group is a discrete subgroup of $O(3)$, precisely, the orientation-preserving regular tetrahedral group.
+In this study, we turn back our attention to a scalar Schr\"odinger equation, and present a solution whose symmetry group is a discrete subgroup of $O(3)$, precisely, the orientation-preserving regular tetrahedral group.
 Including the work of Duan and Musso \cite{dm}, existing solutions have symmetry in a discrete subgroup of $O(2)$.
-The main difference is that solutions are sought in a new space of functions.
-Alhough it is a technical matter, one of the main ingredients is to characterize the kernel of the associated linearized operator, restricted on the space of functions solutions are sought for.
-Those types of invertibility have not been studied in a space of functions with symmetry other than those associated with $O(2)$.
-Thus, Lemma \ref{inu0} of the invertibility is the main finding of this study.
-Further, we discuss a few more technical details in the spirit of applying a reduction method.
-The two key ingredients are the space subdivision and the use of symmetry to restrict the kernel of the associated linearized operator.